regregex/OS126/README.md

 OS 1.20 with some bugs fixed and a large space cleared for further patching.

-OS 1.26 has the following modifications:
+OS 1.26 / NOSP has the following modifications:

 - An OSWRSC entry point is provided at &FFB3
 - The OSFILE call handler in the Cassette and ROM filing systems (CFS,